MicrosoftDocs/learn/learn-pr/azure/provide-disaster-recovery-replicate-storage-data/includes/1-introduction.md

 ## Prerequisites

-- Basic knowledge of Azure Storage which includes the use of storage accounts and Azure Blobs
+- Basic knowledge of Azure Storage, which includes the use of storage accounts and Azure Blobs